apacheignite/documentation/3rd-party-integration/load-tests.md

 * **ignite-load-tests.sh** - the same shell script like above, but for Linux.

+* **jvm-opts.bat** - shell script for MS Windows, to specify JVM settings for load tests.

+* **jvm-opts.sh** - the same shell script like above, but for Linux.

+* **recreate-cassandra-artifacts.bat** - shell script to recreate Cassandra artifacts (keyspaces and tables) before running load tests (used by AWS load tests infrastructure deployment scripts, thus you don't need to run it manually).

+* **recreate-cassandra-artifacts.sh** - the same shell script like above, but for Linux.

 As you just seen there are actually two types of load tests:
 * **Cassandra load tests** - performs all key/value persistence operations directly with Cassandra bypassing Ignite.
 * **Ignite load tests** - performs all key/value persistence operations with Ignite using appropriate instance of [IgniteCache](https://apacheignite.readme.io/docs/getting-started#first-ignite-data-grid-application).